Com-Pac Legacy

 The Com-Pac Legacy, also called the Com-Pac Legacy 17, is an American trailerable sailboat that was designed as a pocket cruiser and first built in 2006.

 The Com-Pac Legacy is a development of the 1972 Com-Pac 16.

 Production

-The design is built by Com-Pac Yachts in the United States, starting in 2006 and it remains in production.
+The design was built by Com-Pac Yachts in the United States, starting in 2006.

 Design

 The Com-Pac Legacy is a recreational keelboat, built predominantly of fiberglass, with wood trim.
 It has a fractional sloop rig; a plumb stem; a reverse transom that slopes to a plumb transom; a transom-hung, kick-up rudder controlled by a tiller and a fixed stub keel, with a centerboard.
 It displaces 1000 lb and carries 400 lb of lead ballast.

 The design incorporates a folding boom and mast that allows the mainsheet to be unhooked, the boom to be folded up against the mast and then the mast pivoted aft to lay on a transom-mounted crutch, making launching and recovery from the trailer easier.

 The boat has a draft of 3.51 ft with the centerboard extended and 1.35 ft with it retracted, allowing ground transportation on a trailer.

 The boat is normally fitted with a small 2 to 4 hp outboard motor for docking and maneuvering.

 The design has sitting or sleeping accommodation for two people below decks.
 The head is a portable type.
 Cabin headroom is 39 in.

 The design has a hull speed of 5.1 kn.